Research Support - Laboratory/Non-Laboratory, Staff/Administrative

-This position is in the Department of Medicine, Division of Oncology.
-The position is located at Mid Campus Center building.
+This position is in the Department of Internal Medicine, Division of Oncology.
+The position is located at the Mid Campus Center.
 This position is for the Medical School Campus.

 Position assists investigators as coordinator of a basic to semi-complex clinical research study; may be responsible for numerous research studies simultaneously, acting as a liaison with the school, sponsoring agency, community and the study participants; responsible for managing and recording all phases of study protocol as required by sponsoring agency to ensure compliance.

 Implements and manages all phases of study/protocol; ensures compliance with protocol guidelines and requirements of regulatory agencies; identifies problems and/or inconsistencies and monitors participant’s progress to include documentation and reporting of adverse events; resolves IRB/protocol management issues and recommends corrective action as appropriate; serves as liaison with funding or sponsoring agency.